WHAT IS IVF TREATMENT?

 Step 2: Egg Retrieval

 When the eggs are mature, they are retrieved through a minor surgical procedure performed under anesthesia, in which a needle is inserted through your vagina into the ovary to remove the eggs under direct ultrasound guidance.
 The fluid is then examined by skilled embryologists to isolate the eggs.
+Learn more about the egg retrieval process.

 Step 3: Fertilization